Roma Street demolition phases

 The Brisbane Transit Centre is one of Brisbane’s least loved buildings so to see it start coming down from March next year will be a major step forward in transforming the entire Roma Street precinct.

 Demolition of the three buildings will take almost a full year in total, with each building enclosed in scaffolding and demolished level by level, starting from the top and working down to ground level.

 This is one of Brisbane’s largest ever demolition exercises but our recently released Precincts Delivery Strategy shows there are tremendous opportunities to revitalise such prime inner-city land and creat thousands of jobs for decades to come.

 This will bring the project one step closer to the once-in-a-generation opportunity to leverage private sector investment, and help make sure Brisbane continues to evolve as a truly world class city.

-Market sounding will also kick off early in 2020 with a new Brisbane Live entertainment arena, that will trigger even stronger investment appetite in the new Roma Street precinct.
+Market sounding will also kick off early in 2020 with for a new Brisbane entertainment arena, that will trigger even stronger investment appetite in the new Roma Street precinct.

 In September, the Brisbane Coach Terminal formerly housed inside the Transit Centre was closed and the new Coach Terminal facility was officially opened, located next to Platform 10, providing continuity of services for long-distance bus passengers.

 A plan has also been developed to ensure train and bus passengers have continued access to existing services as well as to Roma Street Parkland throughout the demolition and station construction works.